waluwaz/belmon/README.md

 I guess you already understood, this is not a well-rounded solution for a large audience.
 This is proof that it could work for me; and if your setup is similar; and you have a similar skillset, you will probably be able to get there with less effort than I did originally.
 Use it if you like, if you are interested in experimenting, not if you need a reliable solution.

 Known issues:
-The timestamps in the log table are wrong.
-The order is probably wrong too.
+The choice of timeslice (daily, weekly, monthly) should apply to all graphs.
-Legend is so dynamic that channel 22 in chart A may have a different colour than 22 in chart B.
+Legend is so dynamic that channel 22 in chart A may have a different colour than 22 in chart B, and different between chart produced today, or tomorrow (because Channel 22 has suddenly appeared overnight).
 Count of "graphic lines" in charts is somewhat buggy.
 The filtering is usually not display, even though it shoud be displayed.
 !!
 Filtering not working on Uncorrectable, that has only 16 channels, instead of 20.
-The choice of timeslice (daily, weekly, monthly) should apply to all graphs.
-The choice of timeslice in zoom (e.g. from 19:00 'til 22:00) should apply to all graphs.
+This was due to an oddity in data, due to the DB having unbalanced data.
+Like RxPwr had all data, and Uncorrectables had less data point (less timestamps and less channels)

 ?? debug draw_chart